Published April 01, 2021

 Our students share their NYU experience through honest and compelling stories on our Meet NYU platform.
 Here are 10 things admitted students need to know about student life at our global university—and the student stories to back them up.

 It’s chock full of pumpkins, brightly colored leaves, and apple everything.
 In this guide to fall, Gage tells you all about what your first semester in New York City could be like.
-Don’t forget to pick up a PSL at the campus Starbucks!
+Most importantly, don’t forget to pick up a PSL at the campus Starbucks!

 NYU students feel like VIPs in New York City because of all the discounts available to them.
 And your NYU ID is your ticket to the most exclusive perks the city has to offer.
-Here’s another guide to exploring the city on a student budget.
+Here’s a guide to exploring the city on a student budget.